PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Deep Point Cloud Relocalization

 \subsection{Point Cloud Pre-Processing}

-Each point cloud frame of a LiDAR scan contains a different number of points.
+The purpose of this module is to pre-process raw point clouds to fit into the neural network.
+Each point cloud frame of a LiDAR sensor scan contains a different number of points.
 However, our neural network requires the same point cloud dimensions $(N, 3)$ for its inputs.
 To tackle this problem, we adopt the random point cloud sampling strategy.
 We ensure that all the point cloud inputs have the same shape $(N, 3)$.
-N is set to 20,480 in this work.
+N is set to 20,480 in this work since the average number of points in a point cloud of the Radar Robotcar Dataset\cite{Maddern2016,Barnes2020TheDataset}in our experiments is around 21,000 and we want to keep the information as much as possible.